Dimitrov11/-su_robots_factory/wp-content/plugins/wp-dummy-content-generator/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The "WP Dummy Content Generator" plugin is particularly useful for developers, designers, and website administrators who want to quickly populate their WordPress site with realistic dummy content.
-It saves time and effort by automatically generating content that mimics real posts and pages, enabling you to focus on other aspects of website development or testing.
+Generate realistic dummy content for WordPress quickly.
+Ideal for developers and designers to populate sites for testing and development.

 == Description ==

 The "WP Dummy Content Generator" plugin is a powerful tool designed for WordPress websites.
-Its primary purpose is to generate dummy content, such as posts, pages, custom post types, and media files, to populate your website during development or testing phases.
+Its primary purpose is to generate dummy content, such as posts, custom post types, and media files, to populate your website during development or testing phases.

 This plugin offers a user-friendly interface that allows you to customize the type, quantity, and characteristics of the dummy content you want to generate.
-You can specify the number of posts or pages, assign categories or tags, and even include featured images.
+You can specify the number of posts, assign categories or tags, and even include featured images.

 One of the notable features of this plugin is its ability to delete all the generated content with a single click.
 This makes it convenient to remove the dummy data once you no longer need it, ensuring a clean and streamlined website.

 The "WP Dummy Content Generator" plugin is particularly useful for developers, designers, and website administrators who want to quickly populate their WordPress site with realistic dummy content.
-It saves time and effort by automatically generating content that mimics real posts and pages, enabling you to focus on other aspects of website development or testing.
+It saves time and effort by automatically generating content that mimics real posts, enabling you to focus on other aspects of website development or testing.

 Overall, this plugin simplifies the process of creating and managing dummy content, providing a handy solution for efficiently populating your WordPress website with test data.